-A prerequisite for perfect operation and prevention of premature wear is that the service, care and tuning work on the engine and chassis are properly carried out as described in the owner's manual.
-Poor adjustment and tuning of the engine and suspension can lead to damage and breakage of components.
+A prerequisite for perfect operation and the prevention of premature wear is that the service, care, and tuning work on the engine and chassis are properly carried out as described in the Owner's Manual.
+Poor suspension settings can result in damage to the components.